-A general term used to refer to a group of medications including antibiotics, antifungals, antiprotozoals, and antivirals.
+Antimicrobial drugs is a general term used to refer to a group of medications including antibiotics, antifungals, antiprotozoals, and antivirals.
 These pharmaceutical remedies are used to treat microbial infections in both humans and animals.
+Related: 2013 DATA Act

 The non-passage of urine, in practice is defined as passage of less than 100 milliliters of urine in a day.
 Anuria is often caused by failure in the function of kidneys.
 It may also occur because of some severe obstruction like kidney stones or tumors.
 It may occur with end stage renal disease.

 An abnormal heart rhythm.
 The result of abnormal electrical activity or electrical conduction in the heart.
 May be too fast, too slow, or irregular.

 An inflammation of one or more joints.
 A joint is the area where two bones meet.
 Arthritis is common in adults 65 and older, but it can affect people of all ages, races, and ethnic groups.
 Two of the most common forms of arthritis are osteoarthritis and rheumatoid arthritis.